 Television Film Soundtrack, 1993 (Atlantic) (3 / 5) The TV movie of Gypsy starring Bette Midler is textually faithful to the stage version of the musical.
 The production was controversial; many fans of the show had trouble accepting Midler as Rose, but hers is an estimable performance, and this soundtrack recording has much to offer.
 To start with, Michael Rafter does a fine job with the beloved overture — but now the quibbles begin.
 The recording includes almost no dialogue, although we do get to hear Ed Asner’s recognizable voice as Pop in “Some People.”
 The lack of spoken lines limits the dramatic impact of “Small World,” “You’ll Never Get Away From Me,” and “Together,” even if these numbers benefit greatly from the very pleasant presence of Peter Riegert as Herbie.
 For whatever reasons, much of what’s good about the film doesn’t translate to the soundtrack recordnig.
 Cynthia Gibb doesn’t make a strong vocal impression as Louise; her “Let Me Entertain You” is only saved by some voice-overs tracing her climb to Minsky’s.
 Also, neither “All I Need Is the Girl” nor “You Gotta Have a Gimmick” register strongly without the visuals.
 But then there is Midler.
 According to producer Craig Zadan’s notes, the star performed most of her vocals live.
 The spontaneity and verve that she brings to this classic score must be partly credited to that wise choice, one so rarely made when musicals are filmed.
 “Some People” bristles, “Small World” allows Rose to melt Herbie with a creamy vocal, and “Everything’s Coming Up Roses” is suitably scary.
 The glory of the disc is Midler’s superb “Rose’s Turn”; she acts her way through every moment of the number with enormous guts, bringing it to a searing climax. — J.D.

 Broadway Cast, 2003 (Angel) (3 / 5) Whatever one may have thought of this production, the cast album was the most complete preservation of the Gypsy score to be found on a recording up to that time.
 Almost every track includes dialogue, and there is a great deal of incidental music and underscoring.
 Bernadette Peters’ Rose is as unique to her personality as her predecessors’ takes on the role were to theirs; she defines the character in her own special way.
-What comes through on the recording is her variance between charm (“Small World”), strength (“Some People”), vulnerability (the “Small World” reprise), ferocity (“Everything’s Coming Up Roses”), and grit (“You’ll Never Get Away From Me”).
+What comes through on the recording is her variance between charm (“Small World”), strength (“Some People”), vulnerability (the “Small World” reprise), and ferocity (“Everything’s Coming Up Roses”).
 Peters skillfully juggles all these aspects of the role, finally allowing them to collide brilliantly in “Rose’s Turn.”
-Tammy Blanchard is not fully convincing as Louise in yet another version of the “Gypsy Strip,” nor is she very effective in “Little Lamb,” and she’s only a little bit better when singing “If Momma Was Married” with Kate Reinders.
+Tammy Blanchard is not fully convincing as Louise in yet another new version of the “Gypsy Strip,” nor is she very effective in “Little Lamb,” and she’s only a little bit better when singing “If Momma Was Married” with Kate Reinders.
 John Dossett and David Burtka are far more persuasive as Herbie and Tulsa, respectively.
 The three strippers — Kate Buddeke, Julie Halston, and Heather Lee — are right-on in “You Gotta Have a Gimmick.” — J.D.

 London Cast, 2015 (First Night Records) (2 / 5) The most praiseworthy aspect of Imelda Staunton’s performance as Rose is the quality of her singing from a purely musical standpoint.
-A live commercial video of this 2015 London production of Gypsy reveals a portrayal of the role that some have rated as strident, lacking in charm, and more “indicated” than felt.
+A live commercial video of this 2015 London production of Gypsy reveals a portrayal of the role that some have rated as aggressively over-acted, strident, lacking in charm, and more “indicated” than felt.
 But on the cast album, which of course focuses on the show’s musical moments and includes not much dialogue, Staunton comes across much better.
 She also deserves credit for her well-done American accent, a few “anuhthings” and “everuhthings” aside.
 On that note, compared to the 1973 London cast recording with Angela Lansbury, the accent work of the ensemble here is generally far superior; the “newsboys,” for example, sound convincingly American, rather than like a bunch of urchins who wandered in from Oliver!
 The supporting cast is generally fine, especially Lara Pulver as Louise.
 But while the orchestrations for reduced forces are well done for what they are, a full string section is sorely missed at several points in the score, such as the phenomenal “Overture.”
 That’s a major disappointment of this recording. — M.P.